ID Atlas ID Atlas

 Pastor Young’s reaction is a classic and critical lesson in Stakeholder Management.
 He is a high-power, high-interest stakeholder with a significant personal stake in the outcome.
 In his enthusiasm, he fell in love with a “silver bullet” (the Digital Campus) that felt like an easy solution to his biggest problem.

-A consultant's most important job in this moment is to use Creative Problem Framing to guide the client away from a simplistic solution and toward the validated root problem.
-The pastor's idea wasn't bad; it was just premature.
-The data clearly showed that the church's most immediate and impactful problem was its in-person "leaky funnel."
+A consultant’s most important job in this moment is to use Creative Problem Framing to guide the client away from a simplistic solution and toward the validated root problem.
+The pastor’s idea wasn’t bad; it was just premature.
+The data clearly showed that the church’s most immediate and impactful problem was its in-person “leaky funnel.”
+This is where the consultant must challenge the client’s assumptions.
+The pastor assumed that “online” was the only way to reach a new generation and that his current volunteers had the capacity to execute his vision.
+Your research provided the evidence to gently but firmly challenge those beliefs.

 The Strategic and Ethical Choice